geokkjer/blog/content/how-to/Install Arch Linux.md

 +++
-title = "How to install Ubuntu 20.04" weight = 1
+title = "How to install Arch Linux" weight = 1

 [taxonomies]